VoLTE: How to use it and why you should care

 In 2020, some AT&T customers were told that they needed to upgrade their phones to continue using the service.
 In fact, AT&T has already shut down its 3G network so affected customers should have already been upgraded to LTE-compatible devices.
 T-Mobile also took its 3G network down in 2022, so customers more than likely have already been upgraded to VoLTE phones.

 AT&T isn't the first carrier to drop support for older phones, and it certainly won't be the last.
-The fact of the matter is that maintaining equipment for all of its legacy networks for the few customers that insist on using dated phones is a huge waste.
+The fact of the matter is that maintaining equipment for its legacy networks for the few customers who insist on using dated phones is a huge waste.
 While using a phone for longer is good for the environment, there's a point where the hardware just can't keep up with modern infrastructure.

 When Samuel is not writing about networking or 5G at Android Central, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.